denisoster/awesomewm-screenshot/README.md

           {description = "Take a screenshot of focused window", group = "screenshot"}), awful.key({ "Ctrl" }, "Print", scrot_delay,
-          {description = "Take a screenshot of delay", group = "screenshot"}),
+          {description = "Take a screenshot of delay", group = "screenshot"}), -- Add _d to the end for copy to clipboard only
+-- 	awful.key({ }, "Print", scrot_full_d,
+--        {description = "Take a screenshot of entire screen and copy to clipboard only", group = "screenshot"}),
 ```

 the default storage of the ~/Pictures/